Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 ## What runs without a RAVEN II

 Very little of this repository does.
-The control and vision nodes assume a RAVEN II and a physical SnakeRaven instrument, and there is no simulation backend here.
+The control and vision nodes assume a RAVEN II and a physical SnakeRaven instrument.

-**If you do not have the hardware, the two MATLAB simulators linked above are what you want** — they implement the same kinematics and IBVS method and run standalone.
+Two options if you do not have the hardware:

+- **The MATLAB simulators** linked above implement the same kinematics and IBVS method and run standalone.
+This is what you want if you are here for the methods.
+- **`listenerSnakeRaven`**, in this repository, stands in for the RAVEN II node so the controller can be exercised without a robot.
+Useful for working on the controller itself.

 ## Installing